tharrisoc/burger/README.md

 >Some browsers (including Chrome) will not run XHR requests if you just run the example from a local file.
 This is because of security restrictions.

+### Update 2

+On Heroku, the JawsDB add-on was deployed per the instructional video and MSQLHerokuDeploymentProcess.pdf.

+The burgers_db database and burgers table were created, and the table was seeded using the MySQL command line monitor.

+The app itself was then deployed to Heroku.

+When the app was run on Heroku, it crashed (Application error.
+"An error occured in the application and your page could not be served.")
+The details can be found in HerokuDeployentNotes.txt.

+When tha app was run locally using the `heroku local web` command, it behaved in exactly the same way as it does when it is run on the Mac (i.e. burgersmall.jpg and burger_style.css were not retrieved.)